WayneBrown/learnwebgl2/_sources/02_tools_and_languages/3_javascript.rst

 * Variables are dynamically typed.
 The type of data in a variable can change at any time.
   One moment a variable might contain a string, the next moment a number.
 * JavaScript never "crashes".
-If an error occurs, the current thread of execution is terminated, but this has no effect on the operation of the web browser.
+If an error occurs, the current thread of execution is terminated, but this has no affect on the operation of the web browser.
 * JavaScript is a multi-paradigm language that supports ideas from object-oriented programming, imperative programming, and functional programming.
 * **Everything** in JavaScript is an object.
 In fact, functions are objects!